 Will My Baby Need Special Care After an Emergency C-Section?

-About 10% of babies born via emergency C-section need special care.
-Your baby might require monitoring for breathing issues or other complications, but many thrive without needing additional support.
-Always consult your healthcare provider for personalized guidance.
+About 10% of babies born via emergency C-section need additional care.
+Your baby may need monitoring for breathing issues or other complications, but many do well without extra support.
+Ask your healthcare provider for guidance specific to your situation.

 What Happens if I Refuse the Emergency C-Section?

-Refusing an emergency C-section can lead to serious complications for both you and your baby, including potential injury, distress, or even death.
-It’s essential to discuss risks with your healthcare provider to make an informed decision.
+Refusing an emergency C-section can lead to serious complications for both you and your baby, including injury, severe distress, or in the worst cases, death.
+Talk through the risks openly with your healthcare provider so you can make an informed decision.

 Conclusion